Click here or scan the QR Code to sign up for emergency notifications from the Findlay Township Police Department.

 About The Department

-The department is staffed 24 hours a day, and, in addition to basic patrol and emergency response, the officers serve in several additional capacities, including a K-9 officer, a full-time detective and two assistant investigators, two officers trained to conduct commercial truck inspections, two officers assigned to the SHACOG CIRT Team, two officers assigned to the SHACOG Support Team, and a Community Relations and DARE officer who works closely with local businesses and the West Allegheny School District.
+The department is staffed 24 hours a day, and, in addition to basic patrol and emergency response, the officers serve in several additional capacities, including a K-9 officer, a full-time detective and two assistant investigators, two officers trained to conduct commercial truck inspections, two officers assigned to the SHACOG CIRT Team, two officers assigned to the SHACOG Support Team, and a School Resource Officer assigned to Wilson Elementary School in the West Allegheny School District.

 Residents of Findlay Township who are in need of emergency services should call 724 695-7777 or 911.
 If you would like additional information on any of our programs, please feel free to call 724-695-1300.
 Please browse the remainder of our site which includes applications for several programs that we offer.
 For more information contact Officer Jamie Sacco.
 For information on the Drug Take Back box now located in the lobby of the Municipal Building, click here